Dancheg97/orb_cloud_mobile/README.md

 Most of cryptocurrecies are built using POS/POF mechanism to solve security problems.
 Some cryptocurrencies has centered node, which is breaking the concept of `secure by distribution`.

 In this project we were able to combine the pros of system distribution over network with rapid fast speed, and we were first to achieve that relation.

-## Improving

-The biggest problem of most cryptocurrecnies is versioning.
-It is really challenging when it comes to providing good verioning system in distributed system.
-This system is connected to `GIT` aswell, and has voting system, which allows modifications across multiple users to occure.